What is your story?

 So how did you begin writing?

-I was always involved in narrative.
-If you think of video art as a poor man’s cinema, then I wrote experimental screenplays, voice-overs, soundtracks of voices heard but not seen.
+I always wrote.
+Poems, stories, I tucked them all away.
+They were my secret, even from myself.
+Gradually I began to experimental screenplays, voice-overs, soundtracks of voices heard but not seen.
 The Long Road (1991) began life as a performance piece, then a video.
 In its final incarnation as a radio play, it won an award and was broadcast on Irish radio station RTE (Radio Telefïs Éireann).

 What type of fiction do you write?

+I write about the nature of history and identity.
 My first publisher placed my work firmly within the Irish romantic tradition.
-My second novel is historical fiction, a picaresque novel, again exploring Irish themes.
-I like the term ‘modern gothic’, which to my mind is suitably post modern and all encompassing – after all, Bram Stoker was an Irishman.
+My second novel is historical fiction, a picaresque novel, about colonisation and shifting identities.
+I like the term ‘modern gothic’.
+(Bram Stoker, was an Irishman, after all.)
 The weight of history, the psyche, magical transformations – these are the things that interest me.

 What are you working on now?